Dighton Lawn Leveling Services

 Professional Site Assessment & Drainage Engineering for Dighton’s Glacial Till & Rocky Upland Soils

 A thorough site assessment is critical in Dighton, where glacial till, rocky upland soils, and occasional marine clay present unique grading and drainage challenges.
-Mandatory soil testing, such as through the UMass Soil & Plant Nutrient Testing Lab, evaluates pH (typically 5.5–6.5), nutrient content, organic matter, and compaction.
-Lime (preferably dolomitic) is often needed to raise pH to the target 6.0–7.0.
-The USDA Web Soil Survey provides detailed mapping of local soil types and drainage classifications.
-Site evaluation includes topographic surveys (using laser levels), drainage pattern analysis, and Dig Safe (811) notification at least 72 hours before excavation.
-Tree root protection and awareness of the frost line (36–48 inches) are essential.
-Drainage engineering should ensure a minimum 1–2% slope away from structures, with a maximum of 33% for stability, and may require subsurface solutions like French drains for poorly drained sites.
+Mandatory soil testing, such as through the UMass Soil & Plant Nutrient Testing Lab, evaluates pH (typically 5.5–6.5), nutrient content, organic matter, texture, compaction, and contamination.
+Lime (preferably dolomitic) is often needed to raise pH to the target 6.0–7.0 range.
+The USDA Web Soil Survey provides valuable data on local soil types, drainage classifications, and seasonal water tables.
+Site evaluation should include a topographic survey (using laser levels), drainage pattern analysis, and Dig Safe (811) notification at least 72 hours before excavation.
+Tree root protection and awareness of the frost line (36–48 inches) are also essential.
+Drainage engineering must ensure a minimum 1–2% slope away from structures, with a maximum of 33% for stability, and may require subsurface solutions like French drains for poorly drained sites.

 Dighton Conservation Commission Requirements for Grading Near Protected Areas

 Grading near wetlands, streams, or other protected areas in Dighton is regulated under the Massachusetts Wetlands Protection Act (M.G.L. c.
 131, § 40), which establishes buffer zones of 25–100 feet.
 Work within these zones requires filing a Request for Determination of Applicability (RDA) or Notice of Intent (NOI) with the Conservation Commission.
 Erosion controls such as silt fences, straw bales, and mulching must be installed before work begins.
 Seasonal restrictions may apply, particularly during bird nesting season (March 15–August 31) in sensitive habitats.
-Immediate stabilization of disturbed soil is required within 24–48 hours, with permanent stabilization within 7–14 days.
-Coordination with the MA Division of Fisheries & Wildlife is necessary for rare species protection, and all work must comply with MS4 stormwater requirements.
+MassDEP requires immediate stabilization of disturbed soils within 24–48 hours and permanent stabilization within 7–14 days.
+Coordination with the MA Division of Fisheries & Wildlife is necessary for rare species or habitat protection, and all work must comply with MS4 stormwater requirements.

 Dighton Conservation Commission